kschoolz/dotfiles/README.md

 # dotfiles

-Sourced from http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/ with minor modifications.
+Sourced from http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/ w/ modifications.

 How to quicky import dotfiles to new system: